Research and Fieldwork

 Visit the UMS Safety and Environmental Services Portal for more Information.

-Field work, research at cooperating and affiliated institutions, internships and practicum.
+Research on the UMaine (including UMM) campus and cooperating and affiliated institutions, including internships and practicum.

-What policies and procedures apply to off-campus research?
+What policies and procedures apply to on-campus research?

 All policies and procedures that apply to on-campus research also apply to off campus.
-Additional policies and procedures may be required by off-site entities.
+Additional policies and procedures may be required by onsite entities.

 Will undergraduate researchers be permitted on campus to work in research labs?

 Yes.
 Undergraduate researchers must coordinate with their research mentor.
-On-campus students must seek an exemption from to remain living in a residence hall.
-A statement from their research mentor should be submitted with the exemption request.
 Conducting the work remotely must be given first priority.
-Except regarding federal work study students, who are subject to federal work study rules, all rules that apply to staff working on-campus, also apply to students working on campus.
+Regarding federal work study students, who are subject to federal work study rules, all rules that apply to staff working on-campus, also apply to students working on campus.